jamiepoli/Spot_PacketSniffer/README.md

 libpcap - Developed this on an ubuntu vm, since I didn't want to use winpcap

 ## Compile
-gcc -o sniffer main.c -l pcap
+gcc -o spot spot.c -lpcap
 _until I put in a makefile which will be soon_